imazen/resizer-web/content/docs/performant.md

 # ImageResizer Performance

+### ImageResizer is a high-performance HttpModule with efficient IIS integration
 Application frameworks, such as ASP.NET, MVC, Web API, and Rails, are inherently bad at serving big files.
 They’re designed for small HTML, XML, or JSON communications, after all.

 That’s why ImageResizer is implemented as an HttpModule.